-- D. The first phase of the northern link road are to be delivered through the following allocations: - i.
-Policy TIP13 (Highland Nursery) - ii.
-Policy TIP14 (Elms Farm) - E. The new link road will reflect the rural character of this edge-of-settlement location and will meet the necessary specifications as set out in the Essex Design Guide (2018), in particular ensuring it is sufficient to support a bus route and forecast levels of non-residential traffic. - F. Driveways serving new dwellings along the route of the link road should not be accessed directly from the link road, but dwellings may still front the road behind footpaths/grass verges and parallel access roads.
+- D. The first phase of the northern link road are to be delivered through the following allocations: - a.
+Policy TIP15 (Highland Nursery) - b.
+Policy TIP16 (Elms Farm) - E. The new link road will reflect the rural character of this edge-of-settlement location and will meet the necessary specifications as set out in the Essex Design Guide (2018), in particular ensuring it is sufficient to support a bus route and forecast levels of non-residential traffic. - F. Driveways serving new dwellings along the route of the link road should not be accessed directly from the link road, but dwellings may still front the road behind footpaths/grass verges and parallel access roads.